TheDarkDrake/TheDarkDrake/README.md

 ### Working on now

-**Identity and Access Management lab** — a working identity model in Microsoft Entra ID for a four-department organisation: 25 users, six role profiles, least-privilege access design.
+**Identity and Access Management lab**: a working identity model in Microsoft Entra ID for a four-department organisation: 25 users, six role profiles, least-privilege access design.

 I seeded segregation-of-duties conflicts and privilege accumulation into it deliberately, so the review process has something real to catch rather than clean data confirming itself.
 PowerShell automates detection of those conflicts across role assignments.